-The proposed development comprises 3 units with car parking, hardstanding and associated facilities.
+The proposed development comprises 5 units with car parking, hardstanding and associated facilities.
 This falls within the parameters of the outline consent and provides the opportunity for companies to locate within a popular, accessible and highly sustainable multi-use site which benefits from good connecting routes, is easily accessible and situated within the Oxford Cambridge corridor.
-The proposal is influenced by the needs of a known occupier, Yasa Motors, for Unit 6.